 Ideas to Feel Confident Teaching Science

 When I first began teaching, I knew I was going to have to teach grammar at some point.
-It was inevitable and whether I liked it or not, I couldn’t just avoid it.
-(The next years teacher would not have liked that!)
-So the first thing I did was I first sat down and looked at my standards and made a list of what I needed to know to teach my students that year.
+It was inevitable, and whether I liked it or not, I couldn’t just avoid it.
+(The next year’s teacher would not have liked that!)
+So, the first thing I did was sit down and look at my standards to make a list of what I needed to know to teach my students that year.

 Next, I began collecting a wealth of resources related to those standards.
-I collaborated with other teachers on my level and near by.
-Some were hands-on activities, some where activities that I bought at the teacher store, some I found online.
+I collaborated with other teachers on my level and nearby.
+Some were hands-on activities, some were activities that I bought at the teacher store, and some I found online.
 The point was, I wanted to start getting materials ahead of time before I started teaching it so I could look them over and become familiar with it.
-I sometimes found if I looked at the answer keys I could figure things out.
-Sometimes in teacher booklets there were “background information” to help explain it.
+I sometimes found that if I looked at the answer keys, I could figure things out.
+Sometimes in teacher booklets there was “background information” to help explain it.
 I would sometimes read the explanations in the teacher manuals and students textbooks.

-I’m going to tell you a little secret… Even though I majored in science and I LOVE science, I’m not super hot in all sciences.
+I’m going to tell you a little secret… Even though I majored in science, and I LOVE science, I’m not super hot in all sciences.
 For instance, I was attending Michigan State full time one semester while I was pregnant with my son (who is now 15).
-During that semester to make things a bit easier on me and my pregnancy, I decided to take physics online.
+During that semester, to make things a bit easier on me and my pregnancy, I decided to take physics online.
 BIG MISTAKE!
 The only thing I learned in that class was that I can’t take classes online.
-I am one of those students that absolutely, MUST, be in the classroom to ask questions and experience the hands-on activities.
-The simulations on the computer was not enough for me.
-I really didn’t learn a lot about physics in that class and honestly it was my lowest grade (and only one below a B my entire college career!).
-To this day physics is my weakest science – all because I took it online.
+I am one of those students that absolutely MUST be in the classroom to ask questions and experience the hands-on activities.
+The simulations on the computer were not enough for me.
+I really didn’t learn a lot about physics in that class, and honestly it was my lowest grade (and only one below a B my entire college career!).
+To this day physics is my weakest science, all because I took it online.
 I believe if I had taken it in the classroom, it’d be different.
-So now when I have to teach physic-like sciences, I first have to “research” and learn.
+So, now when I have to teach physics-like sciences, I first have to “research” and learn.
 How do I do that?
 I gather resources.
 I go to the public library and read children’s books (because they break it down in a way that is easy to understand).
-I ask questions like a scientist does and around with experiments.
+I ask questions like a scientist does and mess around with experiments.
 I watch YouTube videos to understand.

 Another option is to attend conferences in your local area put on by SDE or other associations.
-Sometimes your local Intermediate School District or local colleges/Universities will have workshops.
-These are great opportunities to not only learn up to date information but also gather great resources and hands-on materials.
+Sometimes your local intermediate school district or local colleges/universities will have workshops.
+These are great opportunities to not only learn up-to-date information but also to gather great resources and hands-on materials.
 Don’t be afraid to watch other teachers, listen in on how they teach things, and ask questions.

 One thing that I like to do, even as an experienced teacher, is observe other teachers teach.
 I love to move from classroom to classroom observing other teachers in other grade levels in my building.
 This is a great opportunity to see how they teach the subject and to ask questions.
 And, you can secretly be a student learning.
 I won’t tell anyone. 🙂

-Depending on the subject, as I’m not sure how I would have done inquiry in grammar, but in science this is a definite.
-Guide students to ask questions and then research it together.
+This is dependent on the subject, as I’m not sure how I would have done inquiry in grammar, but in science this is a definite.
+Guide students to ask questions, and then research it together.
 It’s a win-win.
-You are learning as they are learning- it’s authentic!
+You are learning as they are learning; it’s authentic!